Oklahoma's central location means the state is a crossroads of 11 different ecosystems, each offering unique opportunities for you to get outside.

 Another option is to take a float trip on the Illinois River.
 The Illinois is one of Oklahoma’s most popular canoeing and rafting rivers, and it has numerous campsites along its course.

-If you have a crowd to entertain, rent Lake Eucha Park, as the entire park and the pool may be rented, or take a stroll through the Lendonwood Gardens near Grove.
+If you have a crowd to entertain, take a stroll through the Lendonwood Gardens near Grove.
 This six-acre botanical garden features more than 1,200 different types of plants and six distinct gardens with unique themes and atmospheres.

 Oklahoma’s Ozark Forest ecoregion, also known as the Boston Mountains, features a heavily forested and hilly landscape of oak and hickory.
 While it’s primarily a wooded region, you’ll find isolated cornfields growing in fertile fields near the ecoregion’s many rivers and streams.
 Tall rock bluffs and wooded shorelines surround some of Oklahoma’s most scenic waters.